DevGaga/Animations/README.md

 covers transions

 #exercise-two
-covers animations with propertiies animation-name, animation-duration, animation-delay, animation-iteration-count and keyframe
+covers animations with propertiies such as animation-name, animation-duration, animation-delay, animation-iteration-count and keyframe